-- The management of all aspects of the school's work, including provision for students with SEND. - Keeping the governing body informed about SEND issues. - Working closely with the SEND personnel within the school. - Ensuring there is a qualified teacher designated as SENDCo who holds the National Award in Special Educational Needs Coordination (or achieves it within three years of appointment). - Ensuring that the implementation of this policy is monitored and reported to governors.
+- The management of all aspects of the school's work, including provision for students with SEND. - Keeping the governing body informed about SEND issues. - Working closely with the SEND personnel within the school. - Ensuring there is a qualified teacher designated as SENDCo who holds the National Award in Special Educational Needs Coordination or National Professional Qualification - NPQ (or achieves it within three years of appointment). - Ensuring that the implementation of this policy is monitored and reported to governors. - Ensure that SEND is 'everyone's business', as per the 'SEND strategy' and ensure that that all staff in the school community take accountability